Reubes77/NautilusSwimAcademy/README.md

 ![Header](assets/images/Screenshot_header.webp)

-  1. copy to go here.
+  1. Header contains a strong visual of a swimmer to excite the user into exploring the website.

-  2. copy to go here.
+  2. The header text informs the user to the reasons why swimming is important.

-  3. copy to go here.
+  3. The header texts leads the user to scroll to read more about the benefits of swimming.

 ## About Us